neoocm/PlatformStories.github.io/_posts/2016-9-30-create-task.md

 >>> ff567ca72fa0ed6cdfbe0a5c02ea3e04f88ec49239344f217ce1049651d01344
 ```

-The value returned is the *container id*.
+The value returned is the container id.
 Make note of this because we will need it.

 We now use the ```docker cp``` command to copy our scripts into the container.
 The format of this command is as follows: ```docker cp <filename> <container_id>:<container_dest_path>```.